 But Bam´s proud history got completely destroyed when southern Iran got hit by one of the deadliest earthquakes in modern history in the early hours 26 December in 2003.
 The earthquake killed almost 30 000 people and lay the whole city of Bam including the citadel in ruins.

-The ruins were added to the UNESCO world heritage list in 2004 as a sign of how magnificent Bam was before the earthquake.
+The ruins were added to the UNESCO world heritage list in 2004 as a sign of how magnificent this place was before the earthquake.

-It is said that back at its peak of political, economic, and military power, Bam had between 9000 and 13,000 citizens living in 400 houses within its city walls.
+It is said that back at its peak of political, economic, and military power, the place once had between 9000 and 13,000 citizens living in 400 houses within its city walls.
 Also, the gate of the city gates was closed, so no human or animal could enter the premises.

 When the fortress-city was besieged, the inhabitants remained in the city while the soldiers defended it.
 The fortress was protected by high walls and 38 towers.

 Bam was an important city in the region all the way up to the Afghan Invasion in 1722 and the invasion of the Shiraz region in 1810.

 The city was soon forgotten.
 And it continued to fall apart up to 1953.
 Then an intensive restoration work begun till the earthquake happened.

 Bam is located in south-eastern Iran, about 200 km (124 miles) south of Kerman and about 420 km (260miles) from the Pakistan border.

 These days few visitors that make it to Bam are overland travellers coming from or heading to Pakistan.